 When arriving at your place, consider bowing in respect to the teachings before sitting.

-When service finishes, please help prepare the room for the next service as needed.
+When the service finishes, please help prepare the room for the next service as needed.

 What happens at Sunday service?